-By 2025 the NHI system will have exhausted all of the NHI numbers that are available using the current AAANNNC format, which is three letters, followed by three digits and then a numeric check digit.
+The NHI system will soon have exhausted all the NHI numbers that are available using the current AAANNNC format, which is three letters, followed by three digits and then a numeric check digit.

-After sector consultation in 2018, we decided to supplement the existing system by introducing a new seven-character NHI number format that will allow NHI numbers to be issued for several more decades.
+After sector consultation in 2018, we signalled that we would supplement the existing system by introducing a new seven-character NHI number format that will allow unique NHI numbers to be issued for several more decades.